Community Pharmacist Postgraduate Training

 - agree to share information and participate in the development of case studies to demonstrate the impact of role as part of transformation of pharmacy services

-- agree to your data being shared with third parties, eg De Montfort University (as the lead provider), HEE and NHS England and any organisation appointed by HEE and NHS England to evaluate the training
+- agree to your data being shared with third parties, eg De Montfort University (as the lead provider), Health Education England (HEE) and NHS England and any organisation appointed by HEE and NHS England to evaluate the training

 - agree to be part of a future evaluation of the impact of new skills on service delivery

-- demonstrate that you are working at least 0.4 whole time equivalent (WTE) days per week in a community pharmacy.
+- demonstrate that you are working at least 0.4 WTE (15 hours a week) in a community pharmacy or Health and Justice pharmacy services (provided by NHS, private organisations or acute Trusts).
 If you work as a Locum Pharmacist you must have sponsorship support from a pharmacy to access the portfolio of modules.

-Pharmacists enrolled on the following NHS England service pathways are not eligible to access this post-registration training provision:
+Pharmacists enrolled on the following NHS England service pathways are not eligible to access this postgraduate training provision:

 - Integrating Pharmacy into Urgent Care